Dementia Diagnosis

 • Relative progression of medial temporal lobes compared to AD

-• High antipsychotic sensitivity (creating severe adverse reactions)
+• High antipsychotic sensitivity (creating severe adverse reactions).
+Consider consultation with a pharmacist.

-*Features may not be present in all individuals
+*Key clinical features may not be present in all individuals.

 Subtype diagnostic criteria

-After a full assessment including a thorough clinical history, risk factor assessment, cognitive assessment, ordering imaging and labs, a diagnosis of probable AD typically includes:
+After a full assessment that includes a thorough clinical history, risk factor assessment, cognitive assessment, and imaging and labs, a diagnosis of probable AD typically includes:

 • Insidious onset and progressive course of memory and/or other cognitive deficits